-- One Department to another Department;
+- i.
+One Department to another Department;

-- One location to another within the same department; and
+- ii.
+One location to another within the same department; and

-- One building to another.
+- iii.
+One building to another.

-Registers shall be kept for those assets allocated to staff members.
+Transfer forms shall be kept for those assets allocated to staff members.
 The individuals are responsible and accountable for the assets under their control.
-These registers should be updated when the assets are moved to different locations or allocated to a different staff member in order to facilitate control and physical verification.
+These transfer forms should be completed when the assets are moved to different locations or allocated to a different staff member in order to facilitate control and physical verification.